manonja/my-memes-app/README.md

 1. In your terminal, go to the client repository `cd client`
 - run `npm install`
 - `npm install --save mdbreact` for the material design bootstrap library
+- `npm install save-svg-as-png` to save the meme as a png file
 - `npm start`

 2. Go to the server repository `cd server`